 When it comes to user-generated content, many brands still aren’t aware that the users retain the copyrights to the content that they post.
 But here’s a spoiler for you: they do.
 In fact, if you don’t explicitly ask permission from a consumer to repurpose their content, you’re setting your brand up for disaster.
-I covered the importance of UGC rights management in a previous post for TINT that you should definitely take a look at if the term “UGC user rights” isn’t ringing any bells.
+We covered the importance of UGC rights management in a previous post for TINT that you should definitely take a look at if the term “UGC user rights” isn’t ringing any bells.

 Overview of the Embed Code

 For those who are not familiar, most of the social media platforms give you the ability to embed a user’s post into your website with embed code.
 Rather than simply pasting in the content, this code snippet dynamically pulls the post in from the social platform.
 Just as the YouTube embed code allows you to embed a video on your site without hosting the video itself, social embed codes allow you to pull in a user’s post without having to physically download the asset.

 To understand how this works in practice, let’s look at Instagram.
 Open the social platform in a desktop web browser (an odd experience with this mobile-first app) and click the three dots at the top of a photo.